DHHHDodangoda/DHHHDodangoda/README.md

-- 👋 Hi, I’m Hiruna Dodangoda
+- 👋 Hi, I’m Hivin Hiruna
-- 👀 I’m interested in coding
+- 👀 I’m interested in (Your name) ;)
-- 🌱 I’m currently learning maths
+- 🎓 I’m currently a Computer Science undergraduate
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me hivinhiruna69@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: You won't like me at first